inspire-eu-validation/data-au/au-ia/README.md

-# Conformance class: Information accessibility, Hydrography (DRAFT)
+# Conformance class: Information accessibility, Administrative Units (DRAFT)

 Conformance class for the requirements related to the accessibility of referenced information, for example, information stored in registries (code lists, coordinate reference systems).

 To be able to test this conformance class, the encoding of the data set must be known, i.e. this is a parameterized conformance class.
 The XPath expressions used in this test suite assume that the GML encoding is used.
-If used with the GML encoding this conformance class has an indirect dependency to the conformance class "GML application schemas, Hydrography".
+If used with the GML encoding this conformance class has an indirect dependency to the conformance class "GML application schemas, Administrative Units".

-This conformance class is part of the [Abstract Test Suite for the INSPIRE Data Specification on Hydrography](http://inspire.ec.europa.eu/id/ats/data-hy/3.1).
+This conformance class is part of the [Abstract Test Suite for the INSPIRE Data Specification on Administrative Units](http://inspire.ec.europa.eu/id/ats/data-au/3.1).

 ## Standardization target type